Omeo: Climate

-Due to its inland, valley location at a southern latitude, Omeo has a cool oceanic climate (Cfb) with four distinct seasons and a high diurnal range much of the year.
-It commonly records frost in summer—something which is unheard of in the northern hemisphere at such a low elevation and modest latitude.
+Due to its inland, valley location at a southern latitude, Omeo has a cool oceanic climate (Cfb) with four distinct seasons and a high diurnal range much of the year, with chilly nights year-round.
+It regularly experiences frost in summer—something which is unheard of in the southern hemisphere at such a relatively low elevation and modest latitude.
+Snowfalls are common from May to October, but are generally light and short-lived due to a partial foehn effect.

+The lowest temperature in Victoria was recorded at Omeo (along with Falls Creek in July 1970); a reading of -11.7 C on 15 June 1965.
 The town is exceptionally dry by eastern Victorian standards, being encompassed by great mountains on all sides.
+Despite the dryness, it only records 62.4 clear days annually and 128.4 cloudy days, as the town is susceptible to cold fronts off the Bass Strait.

 Education

 Omeo Primary School (No 831) is the oldest school in the region and was established in 1866 and celebrated its 150th anniversary in 2016.
 Until 1977 the school was once a Primary and Higher Elementary School, with enrolments around 100 students.
 The town also previously had a Catholic School with an enrolment of 80 students.

-Today the school has approximately 50 students and provides quality education for the district, the school grounds are beautiful and vast with plenty of space for students to enjoy the outdoors.
+Today the school has approximately 50 students.
 The school also offers an annual Ski Program for its students which is unique to places located close to the snowfields.

 Sports and recreation

 The town has an Australian rules football team competing in the Omeo & District Football League (ODFL), as well as an affiliated netball team competing in the associated netball competition.
 They fielded senior and junior football teams, and senior, junior and midget netball teams, and had the club colours of Maroon and White.
 In 2007 the football and netball clubs merged with neighbouring town Benambra, to form the Omeo-Benambra (Alpine Ranges) Club.
 The new club colours are blue, teal and white, with the logo and jumpers showing teal snow-peaked mountains separated by a blue river under a blue sky.

 Omeo has a horse racing club, the Omeo District Racing Club, whose one picnic meeting a year is the Hinnomunjie Cup meeting held at nearby Hinnomunjie in March.

-Omeo has an attractive 9 Hole Grassed Green golf course located on Stanley Drive, just 5 minutes from the town centre.
+Omeo has a 9 Hole Grassed Green golf course located on Stanley Drive, 5 minutes from the town centre.

 Omeo boasts new and updated sporting facilities including tennis & netball courts, a football oval and a recreation reserve complete with a function room and commercial kitchen.

 On weekends the town is often visited by motorcyclists taking advantage of the fine weather to ride the Great Alpine Road.

 Plans are currently underway by the labour government to install 121km of mountain biking trails to transform Omeo into a world-class mountain biking destination.
 Works are due to be completed in March 2023.